es-ude/denspp.offline/README.md

-# End-To-End Deep (Neural) Signal Pre-Processing for Offline Transient Data Analysis (DeNSPP.offline)
+# End-To-End Deep (Neural) Signal Pre-Processing for Offline Transient Data Analysis
+Akronym: DeNSPP.offline

 This Python framework is developed for analysing transient data to evaluate an user-specific implementation of an end-to-end signal processor in any application.
 The journey of this framework starts in the research project Sp:AI:ke,